joanna-miller/warluses/README.md

 ## Description

-_A simple webpage with info, locations, and a photo... all dedicated to the majestic walrus!_
+_A simple webpage with info, locations, and a photo... all dedicated to the majestic walrus!
+Also includes various HTML and CSS pages practicing floats, columns, and boxes_

 ## Setup/Installation Requirements